 - Of the seven presidents with the highest annual economic growth rate, five are Democrats.
 Conversely, five of the seven presidents with the lowest economic growth rate are Republicans. - Of the seven presidents with the highest annual rate of job creation, six are Democrats.
-On the flip side, six of the seven presidents with the lowest job creation are Republicans. - Most recently, President Biden has overseen 5.7% real GDP growth, the highest annual economic growth rate since 1984, and the creation of 6.6 million jobs, the most in a single year in recorded history.
+On the flip side, six of the seven presidents with the lowest job creation are Republicans. - Most recently, President Biden has overseen 5.7% real GDP growth, the highest annual economic growth rate since 1984, and the creation of 7.4 million jobs.